Fidelity Before Structure: Verbatim Chunks Beat Lossy Artifact Extraction in Long-Conversation LLM Memory: Reproducibility Details

-\paragraph{Threshold Selection.} We tuned similarity thresholds on a held-out development set of 5 conversations (disjoint from evaluation data): \begin{itemize}[nosep] \item $\theta_{\text{ref}}$: Grid search over $\{0.3, 0.5, 0.7\}$ selected $\theta_{\text{ref}}=0.5$ as optimal for balancing precision and recall in reference edge creation. \item $\theta_{\text{causal}}$: Set to $\theta_{\text{ref}} - 0.05 = 0.45$ to allow slightly looser causal connections while maintaining semantic coherence. \end{itemize} Sensitivity analysis (Appendix~\ref{sec:threshold_sensitivity}) confirms robustness: performance varies only $\pm$5pp across the tested range (57.5\%--67.5\%), indicating the method is not overly sensitive to threshold selection.
+\paragraph{Threshold Selection.} We tuned similarity thresholds on a held-out development set of 5 conversations (disjoint from evaluation data): \begin{itemize}[nosep] \item $\theta_{\text{ref}}$: Grid search over $\{0.3, 0.5, 0.7\}$ selected $\theta_{\text{ref}}=0.5$ as optimal for balancing precision and recall in reference edge creation. \item $\theta_{\text{causal}}$: Set to $\theta_{\text{ref}} - 0.05 = 0.45$ to allow slightly looser causal connections while maintaining semantic coherence. \end{itemize} Sensitivity analysis (Appendix~\ref{sec:threshold_sensitivity}) confirms robustness: performance stays within a 10pp band (57.5\%--67.5\%) across the tested configurations, indicating the method is not overly sensitive to threshold selection.